missionpinball/mpf-docs/hardware/multimorphic/index.rst

 config files to board and connector locations) as well as overall settings that affect how your hardware performs.

+This page is about the software side of things.
+Hardware and electrical engineering stuff is documented at the `P-Roc section in the pinballmakers.com Wiki <http://pinballmakers.com/wiki/index.php/P-ROC_Main_Page>`_.

 3 steps to using a P-ROC/P3-ROC
 -------------------------------